 It is hard to deny, however, that as a feeling and thinking subject, our actual experience of the world is a complex and murky combination of a range of thoughts and feelings never entirely separable from one another even though our attention may be focused, to varying degrees, by one or the other at different times.

-The work of neuroscientist Antonio Damasio is particularly interesting in this respect and his line of thinking is representative of a growing trend in studies of consciousness that accept the centrality of the body and emotions in shaping our thoughts.
-Damasio believes that we tend to think, and our disposition towards different types of thought, is inextricably linked to the complex sensory engagement we have with our environment.
-Taking an evolutionary perspective on consciousness, necessitates us to appreciate how recent a development it is in the evolution of life (which is also an evolution of movement it must be said – movement being a defining feature of life) and that for a large portion of this long history, living things have successfully navigated their environments without the mental capacities we possess.
-This is because all living organisms, even single-celled bacteria, are born with devices that solve, automatically, the basic problems of life, for example, finding sources of energy (food), fending off external sources of injury or disease, and maintaining a chemical balance inside the body enabling it to function properly.
+The work of neuroscientist Antonio Damasio is particularly interesting in this respect and his line of thinking is representative of a growing trend in studies of consciousness that acknowledge the centrality of the body and emotions in shaping our thoughts.
+Damasio believes that we tend to think, and our disposition towards different types of thought, is inextricably linked to the complex sensory engagement we have with our environment, mediated, of course, through the body.
+Consciousness is a very recent development in the evolution of life, which, importantly, may also be considered an evolution of movement – movement being a defining feature of life.
+For most of this evolutionary time, living things have successfully navigated their environments without the mental capacities we possess.
+This is because all living organisms, even single-celled bacteria, are born with devices that solve, automatically, the basic problems of life – for example, finding sources of energy (food), fending off external sources of injury or disease, and maintaining a chemical balance inside the body enabling it to function properly.

-Humans, however, are somewhat more complex than our lowly bacterial ancestors, and have over time evolved the capacity to monitor these automatic processes – we are able to perceive and reflect upon what happens in the body.
+We humans, however, are somewhat more complex than our bacterial ancestors, and have over time evolved the capacity to monitor these automatic processes – we are able to perceive and reflect upon what happens in the body.
 It is this very capacity that Damasio identifies as giving rise to emotions and consequently the feeling of the emotion we perceive.
 Emotional responses are processes arising from the perception of ongoing changes within an organism in its engagement with the environment.
 Thus, emotions evoke changes within the organism and motivate it to act in ways that tend to be conducive to its welfare.
-For example, an object found suddenly to be hurtling towards you would instantly bring about numerous internal changes such as an increased heart rate and a release of adrenaline resulting in a quick movement away from it, prepping us for action through the well-known fight-or-flight mechanism.
+For example, if you suddenly perceive that an object is hurtling towards you, your body reacts with numerous internal neural and chemical changes, which enable you to take quick avoiding action through the well-known fight-or-flight mechanism.
 The point to note here is that our conscious experience of this happening comes after the event itself.
 We react and then we feel what has just happened.
 Our thoughts consequently turn to subjects that are consonant with how we’re feeling.
-Damasio shows also how even in situations we might consider to be drawing purely on our rational capacities the body reacts in advance of our conscious thought processes.
-Our feelings and thoughts - the body and mind – therefore, are inseparably engaged in a continuous feedback loop of action, reaction and reflection.
+Damasio shows also how even in problem solving situations, where we might consider to be drawing purely on our rational capacities, the body reacts in advance of our conscious thought processes.
+Our feelings and thoughts – the body and mind – are therefore inseparably engaged in a continuous feedback loop of action, reaction and reflection.
 To refer to them as separate entities is to make a distinction that does not exist.